Nuclei-Software/nuclei-tool-guide/source/openocd/intro.rst

 .. rubric:: Connect to the specified debugger

 When there is more than one debugger in a debugging environment, we need to connect to specify the debugger, in this case you can use the following command to specify.

 .. code-block:: c
-    :linenos:

     ftdi_serial FT4YR31I

 .. rubric:: How to set up gdb/telnet/tcl ports

 openocd provides three kinds of debugging service ports are gdb/telnet/tcl, choose the appropriate service according to the situation, and set the port number of the corresponding service by the following command.

 .. code-block:: c
-    :linenos:

     gdb_port 3333
     telnet_port 4444